CrazyForks/fastc/README.md

 # Key features
 - **Suitable for limited-memory CPU execution:** Use efficient distilled models such as [`deepset/tinyroberta-6l-768d`](https://huggingface.co/deepset/tinyroberta-6l-768d) for embedding generation.
-- **Cosine Similarity and Logistic Regression Classification:** Bypass the need for fine-tuning by utilizing LLM embeddings to efficiently categorize texts using either cosine similarity with class centroids or logistic regression.
+- **Logistic Regression and Nearest Centroid classification:** Bypass the need for fine-tuning by utilizing LLM embeddings to efficiently categorize texts using either logistic regression or the nearest centroid through cosine similarity.
 - **Efficient Parallel Execution:** Run hundreds of classifiers concurrently with minimal overhead by sharing the same model for embedding generation.

 # Installation